- This event has passed.

 August 20 @ 8:30 am - 12:00 pm EDT

-The ISACA GWDC is proud to host our Women in Leadership and Technology 2020 conference on August 20th.
+The ISACA Washington DC (GWDC) chapter is proud to host our Women in Leadership and Technology 2020 conference on August 20th.
 Even though opportunities in technology and cyberspace continue to grow, the United States Department of Labor estimates two-thirds of 1.1 million computing-related jobs by 2024 may be unfilled.
 Despite immense opportunities in technology sciences, according to the National Center for Women and Technology, only 19 percent of 2016 computer and information sciences bachelor's degree recipients were female.
 We are proud to host the Women in Leadership and Technology Washington DC event every year!

 Risk Management professionals, IT Auditors, Cybersecurity professionals, students or anyone interested in learning more about diversity can improve IT operations.